Sep 2nd to 16th - Vancouver to Portland and back

 But on the 8th, we headed out for the house where they put

-together the Hamptone preamps to pick up Erwan's special
+Hamptone preamps to pick up Erwan's special

 order.
 The guy there was young and really nice and he made